zenze-sama/markov_janken/README.md

 - 5
    - Made a player history "dynamic board" that changes with every turn!
 Aesthetic fr.
    - You can now see what moves of yours markov predicted by using the -lp flag (short for learned patterns).
 Btw this entire file output system, like making the markov_patterns.txt file and saving was made with Deepseek, I tried making it myself but wasted 5 hours on it for some reason :100: .

+ - 6
+   - [Rewrote entire thing in python](https://github.com/zenze-sama/markov-janken-pygame) and deployed on web with wasm

 </details>